Art and Archaeology

 The general examination, which normally takes place no later than May of the third year, is set jointly by the two departments.
-It is designed to test the candidate’s ability to integrate general, topical, and area knowledge in related fields chosen from the two departments (ART and EAS).
+It is designed to test the candidate’s ability to integrate general, topical, and area knowledge in related fields chosen from the two departments (Art and Archaeology and East Asian Studies).
 It consists of a first-day examination in the general field of Chinese and Japanese art history and archaeology, with approximately six hours of writing in response to questions submitted by Department of Art and Archaeology faculty; a second-day examination in the field of the student’s dissertation, with questions and length to be determined by the student’s principal adviser; and a third-day examination in a related area of East Asian Studies given by a faculty member in the East Asian Studies program with whom the student has studied, with the faculty member determining the questions and length.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes all course and language requirements, and passes a portion of the general examination: for students in Western art and African art, the written portion of generals; for East Asian art, the general and East Asian studies fields; and for classical archaeology, the eight-hour written general field.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 Teaching is viewed as an integral part of a distinguished graduate program, and students are encouraged to acquire teaching experience as teaching assistants.
 Students in their first year of graduate work, however, are not ordinarily allowed to teach by the Graduate School.
 Students who are approved by the department chair and the director of graduate studies to precept prior to the general examination are offered a one-time reduction in their course load equivalent to one seminar.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.